 A good choice for a therapist is one who has specialized in treating individuals with alcohol problems, with expertise indicated by books about alcohol treatment, as well as articles describing treatment of alcohol abuse.

-How is this approach different from trying to control my drinking?
+How is a systematic moderation approach different from trying to control my drinking?

-How will my partner and loved ones view it?
+How will my partner and loved ones view a moderation approach to drinking?

-Unlike attempts at ‘controlled drinking’ tried by many drinkers, MT generally receives greater support from partners and loved-ones who appreciate the specificity of the goals and the detailed attention to long-term training for maintaining them.
+Unlike attempts at ‘controlled drinking’ tried by many drinkers, MT generally receives greater support from partners and loved ones who appreciate the specificity of the goals and the detailed attention to long-term training for maintaining them.
 It is often useful for partners to meet in collateral sessions with the MT coach to learn more about the approach.
 Collateral sessions may also be useful for family members who want to learn more about how they can effectively support a loved one who is dealing with an alcohol problem.

 This varies from one person to the next but many individuals are able to successfully achieve the goals they have set for themselves within 2-3 months.
 Progress can be enhanced by simultaneous attendance in the self help program MM (Moderation Management).